A New Book Coming in 2027

 For too long, autistic women have been misunderstood, overlooked, or treated only for fragments of their experience without recognition of the whole.

 For many women, the realization that they are autistic comes later in life.
-That discovery can bring relief, grief, validation, and a new understanding of their entire life story.
+That discovery can bring relief, grief, validation, self-compassion, and a new understanding of their entire life story.

 This book aims to help change how autistic women are recognized, understood, and supported.